cyuehara/cyuehara.github.io/projects/HACChui-project.markdown

 | [US-D4: Create Team](https://hacc-hui.github.io/docs/requirements/participants/#team-creation)  | As a participant, I want to create a team, so we can solve a challenge and win the HACC. |
 | [US-D13: Delete HACC Hui account](https://hacc-hui.github.io/docs/requirements/participants/#delete-account)  | As a participant, I want to be able to delete my HACC Hui account at any time. |

+For milestone 1, I created the login page and create team page.
+I used the skills I learned from ICS 314 to layout the login page.
+I kept it simple and added the HACC logo on the side next to the log in box.
+Before building the create team form, I made a mock up page of what I wanted the form to look like.
+Then I took a look at the requirements for the create team page.
+The important requirememnt for this form was that the team name, github repo, and devpost page had to be the same name and the about us had a character count of 200 characters.
+Creating the UI for this page was easy for me to do since I had more experience with designing/building pages from my ICS 314 project last semester.
+I struggled with getting the team to be saved correctly in the team collection.
+After talking with my teammates, they was able to help me see if the team was saved correctly with using the Meteor Mongo commands.

 <h3> Milestone 2 </h3>

 | User Stories | Description |